mhorlbeck/ScreenProcessing/README.md

 ### Installation (In Progress)
 * A requirements.txt file has been added, as there may be issues with some current packages.
 This may not be the most recent functional version - testing is in progress.
 This file should be used to create a virtual environment.

-* Alternatively, a ScreenProcessing.def file has been added, intended to be used to create a Singularity container that has the correct functional versions of dependencies.
+* Alternatively, a Singularity Definition file has been added, intended to be used to create a Singularity container that has the correct functional versions of dependencies.
 Here is how to create a container:

      `singularity build ScreenProcessing.sif ScreenProcessing.def`

 # ScreenProcessing Demo
 A PDF slideshow with a step-by-step tutorial of screen analysis using the data files included in the Demo folder can found here: [ScreenProcessing Demo](ScreenProcessing_tutorial.pdf)